woothemes/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 ### Clear server cache on template changes

+By default, Coming-soon pages are set with `Cache-Control: max-age=60` header.
+This setting enables CDNs and other caching mechanisms to cache the page for 60 seconds, balancing the need for efficient performance with reasonable update times.

-When user changes the coming soon template, it's essential to ensure that any cached versions of the page are purged so the changes take effect immediately.
+However, when user changes the coming soon template, it's recommended to ensure that any cached versions of the page are purged so the changes take effect immediately.
 You can use the `save_post_wp_template`, `save_post_wp_template_part`, and `save_post_wp_global_styles` hooks to detect when a template is updated and trigger the cache purge.

 ```php
 add_action( 'save_post_wp_template', 'purge_cache_on_template_change', 10, 3 );